MylesBorins/mylesborins.com/content/posts/deepDream.md

 **I recently stumbled across [clouddream][clouddream] which has some really amazing examples of how to turn deep dream into a service**

-If you have any questions or would like something expanded on please tweet [@thealphanerd][twitter] or DM me.
+If you have any questions or would like something expanded on please tweet [@MylesBorins][twitter] or DM me.

 # Getting started is a drag